SinclairQL/sQLux/README.md

 As ram on QL starts at 128k in memory map then to created a 128k QL you need to set RAMTOP = 256

-sQLux supports additional parameters over those used for uqlxrc.
+sQLux supports additional parameters over those used for sqlux.ini.
 See the [Documentation](docs/sqlux.md) for more details.

 # Shader support
 sQLux has support for GPU shaders, to emulate the effects seen when using a CRT display.
 See the [Shader documentation](docs/shaders.md) for more details on how to build and run sQLux with GPU shaders.